crizzler/SetAudioSource-in-GameCreator2-Dialogue-Module/README.md

 Drag and drop the script into Assets/Plugins/GameCreator/Packages/Core/Runtime/Common/Polymorphism/Properties/Types/Get/Audio

 In the Dialogue module is now an option to set an AudioSource at the "Audio" field.

+At the end of each dialogue line you have to set at "On Finish" the Instruction to stop the current Salsa AudioSource from playing.